List of Tamil films of 2017

 This is a list of Tamil language films produced in the Tamil cinema in India that were released in 2017.

 Box office collection

-Post-GST launch on 1 July 2017, Gross jumped to 137.44 per cent of Nett for all films.
-State Legislature passed the Tamil Nadu Local Bodies Entertainment Tax Act to repeal the Act of 1939.
-According to Ormax Media industry report, the Tamil film segment registered domestic nett box office receipts of ₹1,191 crore.
+Post-GST launch on 1 July 2017, gross jumped to 137.44 per cent of net for all films.
+The state legislature passed the Tamil Nadu Local Bodies Entertainment Tax Act to repeal the Act of 1939.
+According to the Ormax Media industry report, the Tamil film segment registered domestic net box office receipts of ₹1,191 crore.

 The highest-grossing Tamil films released in 2017, by worldwide box office gross revenue, are as follows.